jiricekcz/fef-specification/expressions/Division.md

 ## Abstract

-Performs division on two arbitrary operands.
+Represents division of two arbitrary operands.
 Precision of this operation should be based on the underlying data type used by the implementation.

 ## Expression Data